tangentsoft/pidp8i/examples/README.md

 above.

-## Option 1: Transcribing the Examples into an OS/8 Session
+## Option 1: Transcribing the Assembly Code into an OS/8 Session

 To transcribe [`examples/add.pal`][pal] into the OS/8 simulation on a PiDP-8/I: